October 2016 - Democracy means the rule of the people (in Greek).

 One problem that immediately comes up in a democracy is who is going to be able to vote.
 Should people vote who are just visiting from some other city-state?
 How about little kids, should they vote?
 Or should there be some limits?

 The earliest democracy in the world began in Athens, in 510 BC; in Athens they let all the free adult men who were citizens vote, rich or poor.
-That was great for poor men, but bad for women, who were pretty much shut out of the political power they had had in the Archaic period.
+That was great for poor men - as long as they weren't slaves - but bad for women, who were pretty much shut out of the political power they had had in the Archaic period.

 When democracy turned out to work in Athens, many other city-states chose it for their government too.
 But most of them allowed even fewer people to vote than Athens did: most of the other city-states only allowed free adult male citizens to vote IF they owned land or owned their own houses (that is, the richer people).
 They didn't let women vote either.